jvzantvoort/jvzantvoort-vim-config/README.md

 [![forthebadge](https://forthebadge.com/images/badges/contains-technical-debt.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/designed-in-etch-a-sketch.svg)](https://forthebadge.com)

 This is my vim config setup which works best for me.
+My aim is to make a simple configuration that only provides what I use and is proven to work (at least for me).

 Check the wiki for: